anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/15-persistent-volumes-exercise.md

 The `STATUS` field should say `BOUND`and thus indicate that an actual Persistent Volume has been found and "bound" to the Persistent Volume Claim.

-In this case - with knowledge about the `default` Storage Clase you have created before, we know how this has happened.
+In this case - with knowledge about the `default` Storage Class you have created before, we know how this has happened.

 The `kubernetes.io/aws-ebs` Provisionier has created a Persistent Volume according to the needs specified in the Persistent Volume Claim.
 This is illustrated when describing the PVC: